 Recognizing that the dual purpose of copyright is to foster creativity and scholarship while protecting intellectual property rights, it is the policy of Bryn Athyn College to comply with the United States Copyright Law of 1976, as amended (Title 17, United States Code.)
 It is the responsibility of Bryn Athyn College to provide information on copyright to the community, and to promote awareness and understanding of the responsible use of intellectual property.
-Likewise, it is the responsibility of all faculty, staff, and students of Bryn Athyn College to respect the rights of copyright holders and refrain from actions that infringe upon those rights.
+Likewise, it is the responsibility of all faculty, staff, and students of Bryn Athyn College to understand the civil and criminal penalties attached to copyright infringement and to respect copyright holders by refraining from actions that trespass on those rights.

 Copyright protection begins when an original work (whether published or unpublished) is “fixed in any tangible medium of expression.”
 For example, works that are drawn, written, printed, or typed on paper or another surface; stored on a computer; or recorded using analog or digital processes are protected.
 A work does not have to be registered with the U.S. Copyright Office for it to be protected under the Copyright Law.